publicdocs/uscode/assets/md/titles/usc49/us/usc/t49/stVI/ptA/ch301/schII/m__us_usc_t49_s30119.md

 [Pub.
 L. 114–94, div.
 B, title XXIV][/us/pl/114/94/dB/tXXIV], § 24103(a), Dec.
 4, 2015, [129 Stat.
 1702][/us/stat/129/1702], provided that:

 > “Not later than 2 years after the date of enactment of this Act \[Dec.
-4, 2015\], the Secretary \[probably means Secretary of Transportation\] shall implement current information technology, web design trends, and best practices that will help ensure that motor vehicle safety recall information available to the public on the Federal website is readily accessible and easy to use, including—
+4, 2015\], the Secretary shall implement current information technology, web design trends, and best practices that will help ensure that motor vehicle safety recall information available to the public on the Federal website is readily accessible and easy to use, including—

 >     “(1) by improving the organization, availability, readability, and functionality of the website;